dsjas297/FaceBreak/README.txt

 [Adding friends/viewing users]
 Search for another user to view their profile.
 In the left pane, click on â€œAdd friendâ€� to add them as a friend.

+[Removing friends]
+Search for another user to view their profile.
+In the left pane, click on â€œRemove friendâ€� to remove them from your friends.
+This assumes you have added them as a friend previously.

 [Viewing friends]
 In the left pane, click on â€œView friendsâ€� to view a users friends.